 When you see the images, I’m sure you’ll agree all the photographers are very talented and show off the dogs in the best possible light!
 And be sure to check out future years’ winners in the links at the end of this article.

-Anastasia Vetkovskaya from Russia, was selected as the overall winner of the competition with an image of Sheldon the English Springer Spaniel entering the water early one morning.
+Anastasia Vetkovskaya was selected as the overall winner of the competition with an image of Sheldon the English Springer Spaniel entering the water early one morning.
 The image initially won the ‘Dogs at Work’ category.

 Dogs At Work 1st Place © Anastasia Vetkovskaya/The Kennel Club